rafgraph/react-interactive/README.md

 ```

 #### `focus` State
 - React Interactive's focus state is always kept in sync with the browser's focus state.
-Added functionality like focus toggle and `focusFromTabOnly` are implemented by controlling the browser's focus state.
+Added functionality like focus toggle and `focusFromOnly` are implemented by controlling the browser's focus state.
 - Focus toggle
   - All elements will toggle focus except if the element if for user input, that is, the element's tag name is `input`, `textarea`, `button`, `select`, or `option`.
   - For mouse interactions, the focus state is entered on mouse down, and toggled off on mouse up providing it didn't enter the focus state on the preceding mouse down.